 - and many more reasons

 In short: projects may have a delay.
 At least you should consider this in your plan and make a time frame for your GoLive.
-For example you could have a calendar week instead of a fix date.
-Except for the deadline there are tasks being much more important in your project plan and implementation than adhering to a target gate.
-Of course I don’t talk about projects which need to be online for certain reasons, for example fair dates, an Advent Calendar or something similar.
-But nevertheless you should plan with a realistic implementation timeframe so that you won’t get under pressure.
+For example, you could have a calendar week instead of a fixed date.
+Except for the deadline, there are tasks being much more important in your project plan and implementation than adhering to a target gate.
+Of course, I don’t talk about projects which need to be online for certain reasons, for example fair dates, an Advent Calendar or something similar.
+But nevertheless, you should plan with a realistic implementation timeframe so that you won’t get under pressure.

-Planing with a test phase with iterations for bugfixes creates time buffer as well.
+Planing with a test phase with iterations for bugfixes creates a time buffer as well.

 4. Create written result logs

 “Those who write, remain.”
 This phrase says everything about this tip.
-After each phone call I write down in keywords about which topics my phone partner and I talked.
+After each phone call, I write down in keywords about which topics my phone partner and I talked about.
 This does not only create liability but also transparency and protection.
-Due to this short documentation you can reproduce what you talked about and what kind of tasks result of that.
+Due to this short documentation, you can reproduce what you talked about and what kind of tasks result from that.

 Particularly as most problems have their roots in communication.
-I made really good experiences with this short and smart log books (greets to Captain Kirk) and my customers attested that, too.
+I made really good experiences with these short and smart logbooks (greets to Captain Kirk) and my customers attested that, too.
 Logs make daily life in projects really much easier.
-Of course it’s more work.
+Of course, it’s more work.
 However, you save a lot of time at the end of each project due to your written notes.
-The way you do it isn’t important at first instance, just write down – take a paper if you like.
-Nevertheless there are cool tools which I want to introduce in the next tip.
+The way you do it isn’t important at first instance, just write down — take a paper if you like.
+Nevertheless, there are cool tools which I want to introduce in the next tip.

 5. Implement helpful tools

 Here some tools which make my work much easier: